philippines69/carlcastroarchives/_posts/2022-07-24-i-tried-motorcycling-not-fun.md

 I live in a third-world country.
 Motorcycles are the go-to vehicles here.
 They're:

 1. Cheap
-2. Give you less traffic headaches
+2. Good at lessening traffic headaches

-So, I decided to give riding one a shot.
-Used to take the jeepney to uni, but I figured it was time to keep my sanity and ditch public transportation.
+So, I decided to try riding one.
+Used to take the jeepney to uni, but I figured it was time to keep what sanity I have left and ditch public transportation.

 That was the plan, anyway.
 Never thought it'd be challenging.
 They always say "it's just like riding a bicycle."
 Well, let me tell you, it was absolutely nothing like riding a bike.